-4. Inspect the thermal pad on the surfaces of the solid-state drive shield and the bottom cover each time the bottom cover is removed.
-If the thermal pad is torn, missing part of the pad, or dirty, replace the thermal pad.
+4. Thoroughly clean the thermal material from the surfaces of the WWAN module and the bottom cover each time the bottom cover is removed.
+Replacement thermal material is included with the bottom cover spare part kit.
 The following illustration shows the replacement thermal material locations.

-A thermal pad is used on the solid-state drive shield (1) and the bottom cover area (2) that services it.
-A thermal pad is also used on the WWAN module (3) and the bottom cover area (4) that services it.
+A thermal pad is used on the WWAN module (1) and on the bottom cover area (2) that services it.

-To install the bottom cover, reverse the removal procedure.
+To replace the bottom cover, reverse the removal procedures.